Frequently Asked Questions

 • Each session begins with a short conversation to check in and understand what is present for you on the day.
 This helps guide the session in a way that feels supportive and appropriate.

-You will then be guided through breathwork and, where suitable, gentle body-based practices that support grounding and awareness.
+You will then be guided through breathwork and, where suitable, gentle body-based practices to support grounding and awareness.
 Sessions move at a pace that feels respectful and safe.
-You remain in control throughout and are always welcome to pause, adjust, or ask questions.

 • Breathwork works with the nervous system, supporting the body to move between gentle activation and rest.